-Participation with the Employee Assistance Program referral and completion of their recommendations, such as completion of an Abuser Treatment Program may be a requirement for iob retention.
+Participation with the Employee Assistance Program referral and completion of their recommendations, such as completion of an Abuser Treatment Program may be a requirement for job retention.

 Domestic Violence victims may need time off to attend counseling, legal and/or medical appointments.
 An employee suffering from domestic violence may take reasonable time off from work to obtain relief under Chapter 50B (domestic violence order of protection) or Chapter 50C (civil no-contact order for nonconsensual sexual contact or stalking).
 In accordance with N.C.
 Gen. Stat. § 50B-5.5 & § 95-270(a), an employer is prohibited from discharging, demoting, disciplining, or denying a promotion to an employee who takes "reasonable time off" from work to obtain or attempt to obtain a protective order or other relief under the state's domestic violence law.
 An employee who is absent must follow the employer's usual leave policy or practices; if the employer generally requires advance notice of absences, an employee must provide advance notice "unless an emergency prevents the employee from doing so."
-An employer may require the employee to provide documentation showing the reason for the employee's absence.
+An employer is absence.